jannikmi/timezonefinder/README.rst

 **NOTE:**

 * to avoid mixing up the arguments latitude and longitude have to be given as keyword arguments
-* this approach is optimized for speed and the common case to only query points within a timezone.
+* this function is optimized for speed and the common case to only query points within a timezone.
 The last possible timezone in proximity is always returned (without checking if the point is really included).
 So results might be misleading for points outside of any timezone.

 .. code-block:: python